mfumagalli/ngsTools/README.md

 NOTE: Please do not use ANGSD repository which is present here only for testing purposes.
 Refer to http://popgen.dk/wiki/index.php/ANGSD to obtain the latest version.

-To get the latest version of the package:
+To get the latest version of ngsTools package:

     % git pull
     % git submodule update